Lightning-AI/pytorch-lightning/README.md

 ## Docs
 **[View the docs here](https://williamfalcon.github.io/pytorch-lightning/)**

-## Disclaimer
-This is a research tool I built for myself internally while doing my PhD.
-The API is not 100% production quality, but my hope is that by open-sourcing, we can all get it there (I don't have too much time nowadays to write production-level code).

 ## What is it?
 Keras is too abstract for researchers.
 Lightning abstracts the full training loop but gives you control in the critical points.